 Post-treatment

 • The DEP will monitor the water post-treatment until the herbicide is below the detection limits of the test.
-They will conduct post-treatment surveys, to ensure eradiciation of the naiad.
+They will conduct post-treatment surveys, to ensure eradication of the naiad.

 Herbicide